jross365/LMStudio-Client/Docs/Dev-Journal.md

 ⬜️ **- Feature/Improvement Incomplete**  ✅ **- Feature/Improvement Complete**

 💡 **- Idea  🐛 - Bug**

 ---
+### 07/30/2024
+The last few days were spent working on structuring and creating a coherent format for the documentation.

+Not a lot of actual technical writing has been done yet, but I'm now at a point where I can buckle down and get it done.

+I also need to write the actual Powershell **Get-Help** documentation, which is drier but much easier to write.

+I'm also considering scrapping the separation of functions into respective **private** and **public** folders.
+I don't know, yet.

+---
 ### 07/28/2024
 Working on documentation.
 It's tough; there's a lot to document.